 WHY SHOULD YOU CARE?

-8chan, 8kun, and similar anonymous forums on the deep web harbour valuable threat intelligence.
+8kun, and similar anonymous chan forums on the deep and dark webs harbour valuable threat intelligence.
 Accessing this information is critical for public safety officials seeking to mitigate and investigate crime, including active shooter situations and other events linked to extremism, harassment, and pedophilia.

-Anonymous, public imageboard sites such as 8chan are a valuable source of intelligence for analyzing and understanding the aftermath of an event.
-It’s also useful for advising public safety teams on how to prevent future incidents.
-How can public safety officials access relevant information quickly?
+Anonymous, public imageboard sites like 8kun are valuable sources of intelligence for analyzing and understanding the aftermath of an event.
+It’s also useful for advising public safety teams on how to detect or prevent future incidents.
+How can public safety officials access this information quickly?

-Beacon is a fully-indexed deep and dark web discovery tool that allows users to search for discussion board content from the safety of their usual browser.
-Instead of manually searching through sites like 8chan for useful intel, Beacon aggregates relevant data based on keywords and search filters for site name, date published, and post title.
-For example, Beacon users can search for any known usernames tied to a specific event or discussion, or search for keywords prevalent in manifestos (perpetrators will often reference previous attacks and use hate speech).
+Beacon is a fully-indexed deep and dark web discovery tool that allows users to search for critical content from the safety of their usual browser.
+Instead of manually searching through chan sites for useful intel, Beacon aggregates relevant data based on keywords and other search filters.
+For example, Beacon users can search for known usernames, keywords, or personally identifiable information tied to a specific event or discussion to find content like manifestos or other public safety threats.

 The prevalence of imageboard sites as platforms for illegal activity, harassment campaigns, and mass shootings make it them crucial sources of intelligence for public safety officials.
-With the launch of 8kun on the horizon, deep web search tools play a huge role in accessing this information quickly and effectively.
+8kun's launch means that dark web search tools play a huge role in accessing this information quickly and effectively.

 Book a demo to learn more about what Beacon can do for your organization.